Buy-to-let and letting FAQs

 Back to top

-20. What is the tax position if I decide to sell a buy-to-let property?
+20. What is the tax position if I sell a buy-to-let property?

 In most cases, you are liable for Capital Gains Tax (CGT) if you sell a property that is not your main home.
 The taxable gain is based on the difference between the price you sell the house for and your original purchase cost.
-However, you will be able to deduct some of the costs (eg estate agents and solicitors' fees).
+However, you can deduct some of the costs (eg estate agents and solicitors' fees).
 The rates are 18% and 28%, depending on the total amount of your taxable income.
-You also have an annual tax-free CGT allowance of £6,000 in 2023/24 (this will be reduced and fixed at £3,000 per year from 2024/25) that you can set off against the gain.
+You also have an annual tax-free CGT allowance of £3,000 (fixed from 2024/25) that you can set off against the gain.

 You may be able to defer payment of CGT if you use the sales proceeds to buy another property, or invest in another business.